Skip to Main Content

 Databases can contain a combination of full-text (ready to read online) and citation information that can lead you to articles, book chapters, or books.
 Some databases, like Academic Search Complete, are multidisciplinary.
 Others, like PsycINFO or GenderWatch, focus on specific subjects such as psychology or women's and gender studies.

 The databases here are just a few that could be useful for the kinds of research topics you might be pursuing in this course.
-Check out our Databases list and sort by Subject and/or Database Type to see other relevant databases.
+Check out our Databases list and sort by Subject and/or Content type to see other relevant databases.
 It's always a good idea to try in more than one database.

 Unsure about what database to use?
 Ask me!